jenaalsup/lumen-ellipse-fitting/README.md

    conda activate nninteractive
    ```

-5. Install Napari and the nninteractive plugin
+5. Install Napari and the nnInteractive plugin
    ```
    pip install "napari[all]" napari-nninteractive
    ```